THIS OLE HOUSE - Arnoldsburg Bungalow Aged, Gray, Worn

 Perhaps the vision conjured about the house, which rests above the WPA stone wall constructed during the Great Depression, is thinking about porch sitting and watching the passing parade on Arnoldsburg's main drag.

-Nearby is a giant tree which will outlast the house, the owner said the house should be torn down.
+Nearby a giant tree which will outlast the house, the owner said the house should be torn down.

 (This ole house has now been razed)